Ghost vpn extension edge 2026

 What’s the difference between Ghost vpn extension edge and Ghost VPN app?

 The extension protects only Edge browser traffic and is quick to enable, while the full app protects all device traffic and usually offers more features, options, and cross-device syncing.
-What is ghost vpn and how it protects your online privacy, security, streaming access, and anonymity
+Windscribe extensions guide for Chrome, Firefox, Edge, and Opera: features, setup, and tips 2026

 How do I disable or enable the extension quickly?